About Hong International Community

 Global Experience, Local Address.

-The Hong International Hall serves as the hub of global education in the PLU residence halls.
+The Hong International Community (HIC) serves as the hub of global education at PLU.
 It is home to six different language and/or culture houses brought together for a common passion for language study and global education.
 The houses are Norwegian, Chinese, French, German, Spanish, and International Honors (IHON).
-Students living in Hong International Hall receive a traditional residence hall experience, plus a cultural component that makes HIH unique.
-Residents focus on global awareness, language immersion and cultural engagement.
-Each language house allows residents to practice their language with other residents and form relationships with their faculty members.
-HIH is a welcoming community that creates a supportive home and a hopeful environment challenging residents to become fluent in languages and conversant with international issues.
+Students participating in Hong International Community focus on global awareness, language immersion, and cultural engagement.
+Each language house allows students to practice their language with other community members and form relationships with their faculty members.
+HIC is a welcoming community that creates a supportive home and a hopeful environment challenging students to become fluent in languages and conversant with international issues.

 A former Hong resident uses his love of languages as the first ever Interpretive Ranger at Silver Falls State Park: Read the article in the Statesman Journal.

 - have ongoing enrollment in coursework in one or more of the five languages and/or language fluency

 - are heritage speakers of one (or more) of the five languages

 - are interested in daily use of the House language in designated spaces and active participation in programs

 - are enrolled in the International Honors (IHON) program

 - are getting ready to study away and/or returning home after the adventures of study away.